 Annual budget

-Before beginning the operation of public transportation facilities, the board shall adopt an annual operating budget specifying the Authority's anticipated revenue and expenses for the remainder of the fiscal year.
-The Authority shall adopt an operating budget for each succeeding fiscal year.
+Before beginning the operation of public transportation facilities, the board shall adopt an annual operating budget including a program of work specifying the Authority's anticipated revenue and expenses for the fiscal year.

 The board must hold a public hearing before adopting each budget except the initial budget.
 Notice of the hearing must be published at least seven days before the date of the hearing in a newspaper of general circulation in the district.